bosborne/pyTMHMM/README.md

   out the Web service

-This Python implementation includes a parser for the undocumented file format used to describe the model and a pretty fast Cython implementation of the Viterbi algorithm used to perform the annotation.
+This Python implementation includes a parser for the undocumented file format used to describe the model and a fast Cython implementation of the Viterbi algorithm used to perform the annotation.
 The tool will output files similar to the files produced by the original TMHMM implementation.